-Widow Of Nobel Peace Prize Winner Says ‘It Would Be Easier To Die’ As She Suffers 8th Year Of House Arrest
+Widow Of Nobel Peace Prize Winner Says, ‘It Would Be Easier To Die’ As She Suffers 8th Year Of House Arrest

-Recently, an exiled Chinese writer living in Germany named Liao Yiwu recorded a phone call between him and Liu Xia.
-Liao released the phone recording in hopes that the world takes note of Liu’s plight as she suffers house arrest for the 8th year in a row.
+Recently, an exiled Chinese writer living in Germany named Liao Yiwu recorded a phone call between he and Liu Xia.
+Liao released the phone recording in hopes that the world takes note of Liu’s plight as she suffers house arrest for the eighth year in a row.

 Liu was placed on house arrest in 2010, although she has never been charged with any crime, reported the New York Times and the BBC.
 However, one can guess why the Chinese government would want to keep Liu under strict surveillance: her late husband was Liu Xiaobo, a known dissident to the government.
-Xiaobo won the Nobel Peace Prize, but was under government captivity until his dying days serving a 11-year prison sentence.
+Xiaobo won the Nobel Peace Prize, but was under government captivity until his dying days, serving an 11-year prison sentence.

 For Liu, the house arrest has meant that she never got to speak out against the government for their poor treatment of her late husband, who was belatedly diagnosed with cancer.
-The only message that Liu was able to get out to the world was through a video message to a friend when she said that the doctors “Can’t operate, can’t do radiotherapy, can’t do chemotherapy.”
+The only message that Liu was able to get out to the world was through a video message to a friend when she said that the doctors, “Can’t operate, can’t do radiotherapy, can’t do chemotherapy.”

-In the recent phone call, Liu said that “It would be easier to die than to live…Nothing would be simpler for me than dying in defiance.”
+In the recent phone call, Liu said that, “It would be easier to die than to live…Nothing would be simpler for me than dying in defiance.”

 In full [English subtitles] – ‘Easier to die than live’: Liu Xia, widow of Chinese dissident Liu Xiaobo, cries out for help in phone call. #china